-- At the meeting immediately following the adoption of these rules, and Aannually thereafter at the Board's regularly scheduled November or December meeting, the Board shall adopt a docketing schedule for the following year for all items requiring public hearing and action by the Board.
+- 1. Annually at the Board's regularly scheduled November or December meeting, the Board shall adopt a docketing schedule for the following year for all items requiring public hearing and action by the Board.
 This schedule shall establish docket deadlines, deadlines for submittal of written documents related to an item before the Board, deadlines for distribution of staff reports to the Board and to the public, public hearing dates, and resolution deadlines.
-A copy of this schedule shall be posted on the City Planning Commission's web site.2 - Each application shall be filed in proper form with the required data, shall be numbered serially, docketed and placed upon the agenda of the Board.
+A copy of this schedule shall be posted on the City Planning Commission's web site.2 - 2.
+Each application shall be filed in proper form with the required data, shall be numbered serially, docketed and placed upon the agenda of the Board.
 The docket numbers shall begin anew on January 1st of each year, and shall be hyphenated with the number of the year in which the said appeal or application is filed. - 3.
 All applications shall be filed in compliance with the Board's adopted docketing schedule.
 Applications filed in compliance with the docketing schedule shall be set for hearing on the next meeting day after the docketing of the application.
 Incomplete applications will not be docketed.
 Applications submitted after the established docketing deadline will docketed based on the adopted docketing schedule. - 4.
-Items shall be heard in the order in which they appear on the agenda, except that:

-a. an appeal or application may be advanced for hearing by order of the Board upon good cause shown; andb. requested deferrals may be advanced to the beginning of the agenda by order of the Board.
+Items shall be heard in the order in which they appear on the agenda, except that: - a.
+An appeal or application may be advanced for hearing by order of the Board upon good cause shown; and - b.
+Requested deferrals may be advanced to the beginning of the agenda by order of the Board.